valentjn/ltex-ls/README.md

 It is also possible to start LT<sub>E</sub>X LS directly without the startup scripts (not recommended).

-### Command-Line Options
+### Command-Line Arguments

 Any command-line arguments supplied to the startup scripts are processed by LT<sub>E</sub>X LS itself.
-The options are as follows:
+The possible arguments are as follows:

 - `--[no-]endless`: Keep the server alive when the client terminates the connection to allow reuse by the next client.
 - `-h`, `--help`: Show help message and exit.